apache/druid/docs/configuration/byte-unit.md

 ````

 ### Supported Units
-In the world of computer, a unit like `K` is ambigious.
+In the world of computer, a unit like `K` is ambiguous.
 It means 1000 or 1024 in different contexts, for more information please see [Here](https://en.wikipedia.org/wiki/Binary_prefix).

 To make it clear, the base of units are defined as below